 Below is all the information you need to know about volunteer, including where we are, how to get to us, and the various roles which are available.

 You will need a vehicle to get you to our centre or alternatively you can catch the No. 54 bus which runs along the A22 from Uckfield to Eastbourne.
 Please be aware that buses do not run on a Sunday to our Centre.
+To find the latest and most up to date timetable please click on the link before and search for route 54 Eastbourne to Uckfield.

 To help plan your journey by public transport please go to East Sussex County Council's journey planner site by clicking here.